aureliengmichaud/Odyssey67/Build Guide/README.md

 ### Notes

  * Being located in the EU, I've tried my best to list parts from EU sellers for my fellow europeans.
- * The Odyssey67 uses 3 2U stabilizers and 1 6.25U stabilizer.
-The stabilizers are usually sold as a pack of 4 2U stabilizers and 1 6.25U stabilizer.
+ * The Odyssey67 uses 3 2u stabilizers and 1 6.25u stabilizer.
+The stabilizers are sometimes sold as packs of 4 2U stabilizers and 1 6.25U stabilizer.
+ * **Not necessary but recommended** is lubrication for the stabilizers.
+Good dieletric with PTFE grease such as Super Lube is an industry standard.
+You can find some [**here**](https://candykeys.com/category:lubrication).

 # Build Guide In Progress